 Stocking Stuffers for Artists

-The gifts for artists on this list are amazing, and the artist in your life will be happy with any of them!
+The gifts for artists on this list are unique, and the artist in your life will be happy with any of them!
 But if you want to give them an even more magical Christmas, stuff their stocking with some of their favorite art supplies.

 The Best Gift For Artists is Support

-A single gift from this list isn’t everything an artist will need, but these are gifts no artist will be disappointed with.
-Gifting something from this list will show that you support your artist and you want them to succeed.
-Set your artist up for success, while showing them how much you believe they’re destined for greatness.
+A single gift from this list isn’t everything an artist will need, but no artist will be disappointed with these gifts.
+Gifting something from this list will show that you support your artist and want them to succeed.
+Set your artist up for success while showing them how much you believe they’re destined for greatness.